 It is the minimum level of cover you need if you:

-With third party cover, your motor trade insurance covers any driver named on your policy to drive any vehicles in relation to your business.
+With third party cover, your trade insurance covers any driver named on your policy to drive any vehicles in relation to your business.
 In the event of an accident or incident that is your driver’s fault, you are covered for damage to the other party’s vehicle and injury to the other party.
 It does not cover damage to the vehicle your driver was driving or for injury to your driver.
 Neither does it cover your vehicles or your customers’ vehicles if they are damaged, involved in a fire, lost or stolen.

 Third party fire and theft cover is typically the mid-priced option when it comes to motor trade insurance.